ZeCh228/ZeCh228/README.md

-# Hi)👋
+# Hi, I’m David👋
-My name is **David**, I am 22 years old, and I aim to make my mark in the world of game development.
+My name is **David**, I aim to make my mark in the world of game development.
 I have experience working with Unity and programming skills in C#.
 I am familiar with Git version control system and have had experience with Steam SDK.

 Additionally, I am proficient in Blender and use it for creating 3D models and animations in my projects.
 Currently, I am actively developing a game for the Steam platform.